apache/spark/docs/configuration.md

   <td>(?i)secret|password</td>
   <td>
     Regex to decide which Spark configuration properties and environment variables in driver and executor environments contain sensitive information.
-When this regex matches a property, its value is redacted from the environment UI and various logs like YARN and event logs.
+When this regex matches a property key or value, the value is redacted from the environment UI and various logs like YARN and event logs.
   </td>
 </tr>
 <tr>